-1. Work with others to identify their own learning and development needs, to manage their own learning and develop their competencies to demonstrate achievement of the Standards of Proficiency for Specialist Community Public Health Nursing.

-2. Use interpersonal and facilitation skills to accurately deploy established techniques of needs assessment and critical analysis of health data in the search for health needs at the level of individuals, families, groups and communities.

-3. Undertake critical enquiry into policy and evidence based approaches for the promotion of health and well being; and to critically analyse and apply the findings of scholarly reviews and primary sources (e.g. refereed research articles and/or original materials (such as public health reports; health impact assessments).

-4. Apply the methods and techniques that they have learned to critically review, consolidate, extend and critically apply their knowledge, skills and understanding to;
+- 1. Work with others to identify their own learning and development needs, to manage their own learning and develop their competencies to demonstrate achievement of the Standards of Proficiency for Specialist Community Public Health Nursing. - 2.
+Use interpersonal and facilitation skills to accurately deploy established techniques of needs assessment and analysis of health data in the search for health needs at the level of individuals, families, groups and communities. - 3.
+Undertake enquiry into policy and evidence based approaches for the promotion of health and well being; and to make use of scholarly reviews and primary sources (e.g. refereed research articles and/or original materials (such as public health reports; health impact assessments). - 4.
+Apply the methods and techniques that they have learned to review, consolidate, extend and apply their knowledge, skills and understanding to:

-Stimulate awareness of health needs of vulnerable individuals, families, groups and communities; and
+Stimulate awareness of health needs of vulnerable individuals and groups; and